DigitalPublishingToolkit/TOD50/md/05FakeNewsMemesUnconscious.md

 about being part of the same circle, sharing the same positions, and despising the same enemies.
 A reliable person in those circles is someone who never contradicts the discourse of the community.
-For instance, Abraham Weintraub, Bolsonaro's former minister of education, had his speeches and posts widespread and repeated in the extremist communities and was therefore considered a reliable and trustworthy authority figure in the first years of Bolsonaro’s term.
+For instance, Abraham Weintraub, Bolsonaro\'s former minister of education, had his speeches and posts widespread and repeated in the extremist communities and was therefore considered a reliable and trustworthy authority figure in the first years of Bolsonaro's term.
 When he broke apart with the movement his opinion became suddenly discredited and he became an enemy of the community.
-Rocha named this technique of dehumanization and discrediting of a political adversary a ‘nullifier disqualification’.
-The technique aims to deny the subjectivity of enemies and put them in a position of maximum alterity: ‘The effect is terrifying, as it authorizes the complete dehumanization of those who do not share one's own convictions.
-And since this is a technique - never forget it - the nullifying disqualification, as perfected by Olavo de Carvalho, was taught and multiplied by the myriad of right-wing YouTubers'.[^33]
+Rocha named this technique of dehumanization and discrediting of a political adversary a 'nullifier disqualification'.
+The technique aims to deny the subjectivity of enemies and put them in a position of maximum alterity: 'The effect is terrifying, as it authorizes the complete dehumanization of those who do not share one\'s own convictions.
+And since this is a technique - never forget it - the nullifying disqualification, as perfected by Olavo de Carvalho, was taught and multiplied by the myriad of right-wing YouTubers\'.[^33]

 João C. Rocha[^34] and Patrícia de Mello[^35] argue that Bolsonarism has a rhetoric based on hate.
 It is true that there is a discursive